 Photo Credit: Kim Powell

-Our domestic flight departs Nakualofa, Tongatapu for the Ha’apai Island group at TBA on August 8th.
-Our destination is Matafonua Lodge situated at the far end of Foa Island.
-Matafonua Lodge is renown for its long stretches of white sandy beaches lined with lush coconut trees and coral gardens just offshore from our cabanas.
-British ex-pats Darren and Nina Rice who manage the lodge are raising their 3 children surrounded by sun, sand and whales.
+Our domestic flight departs Nakualofa, Tongatapu for the Ha’apai Island group at several early morning departures on August 13th.
+Our destination is stunning, a true tropical paradise.
+Matafonua Lodge is situated at the far end of Foa Island.
+The resort is renown for its long stretches of white sandy beaches lined with lush coconut trees and coral gardens just offshore from our cabanas.
+British ex-pats Darren and Nina Rice who manage the resort are raising their children surrounded by sun, sand and whales.

 Their fascinating story and superb photography can be reviewed here: Island Life.
-Your afternoon will be free to enjoy our island paradise which we will call home for the next 7 nights ( (quad occupancy cabanas, continental breakfast and dinners included for the next 7 nights).
+Your afternoon will be free to relax, nap and enjoy our magical island paradise which we will call home for the next 7 nights ( (quad occupancy cabanas, continental breakfast and dinners included for the next 7 nights).
 Please review the description of accommodations here: More Info

 Photo Credit: Kim Powell

-Today we will offer a check out snorkel and introduction to the array of marine resources that abound in the Tongan waters.
+Today we will continue to explore an array of marine resources that abound in the Tongan waters.
 Just steps away from our cabanas exists a flourishing coral reef ecosystem that supports an array of species such as hawksbill sea turtles, Spanish dancers, leopard sharks and massive corals.

 Join us in the water as your Blue Water Ventures naturalists share their knowledge of coral reef ecology and the behaviors of reef fish.
-During the week, certified divers may arrange for a dive with the island dive master.
-Our day will also include our first chance to observe and possibly swim with humpback whales!
-Please contact Kim at bluewaterventuressc@gmail.com if you are interested in diving.
+Our day will feature our first chance to observe and possibly snorkel with humpback whales!
+Patiently, we wait to slip into the turquoise blue water as we hope for an extraordinary encounter with a marine mammal that may exceed 50 feet in length and weigh 80,000 pounds.
+People have described this experience as life altering.

 Today, we plan to offer a guided exploration of the intertidal world a few steps away from our accommodations.
 Join your naturalist as we walk the beaches exploring the rich invertebrate life that flourishes in the South Pacific.
 Hiding in rocky nooks and crannies we may find sea cucumbers, brittle stars, ribbon worms and colorful nudibranchs.
-Later today. we will drop our hydrophone into the water to listen to the melodious song of the male humpback whales, known for their complex songs which are sung in the breeding grounds.
+Later today we may drop our hydrophone into the water to listen to the melodious song of the male humpback whales, known for their complex singing performed mostly in the breeding grounds.
+As always, we hope to find humpback whales that are receptive to an in water encounter with us.

 Pregnant Humpback whales give birth to a single calf every 2-3 years in the protected lagoons of Tonga with the Ha’apai region known as a nursery area.

 Swimming among the humpback whales is highly regulated with only 4 people and a guide permitted near a whale at a time.
 Each day that we swim, we will offer a morning session for 1/2 our group and and an afternoon session for the other 1/2 of our group, taking turns as we share the experience.
-During your down time, your Blue Water Ventures naturalist will offer snorkeling, beach combing, hikes or kayaking excursions.
+During your down time, your Blue Water Ventures naturalist will offer snorkeling, beach combing, hiking or kayaking.
+Matafouna Lodge is a wonderful place to simply be.
+Tonight we will offer an interpretive slide show reviewing the ecology and behavior of humpback whales and the surrounding marine ecosystem.

 Photo Credit: Kim Powell

-Sunday is considered a sacred day in Tongan culture with no guided whale watching permitted..
-Your morning will be free to relax around our island paradise or you may join us at church known for its elaborate singing and cultural exchange.
+Sunday is considered a sacred day in Tongan culture with no guided whale watching legacy permitted.
+Your morning will be free to relax around our island home.
+Our guides never miss an opportunity to walk through the village and attend one of the local churches known for their elaborate singing, a true cultural encounter.

 Later in the day, bikes are available for use and a magnificent beach worth exploring is near by.
-Our day will include learning how to prepare the traditional Tongan feast prepared in an Umu, an underground oven.
+Our day may include learning how to prepare the traditional Tongan feast prepared in an Umu, an underground oven.
+This experience may also be offered later in the week.
 Your Blue Water Ventures Guides are always available to lead an interpretive snorkeling trip discussing the delicate ecology of coral reefs.

-We will offer our final whale swim today.
+We will offer our final whale watch and hopeful swim today among the mighty whales.
 Humpback Whales are the most acrobatic of the baleen whales.
-Positioned in our skiffs we can watch for behaviors such as breaching and tail slapping.
+Positioned in our skiffs we can watch for behaviors such as breaching, tail lobbing, pectoral and tail slapping.

 With their eyes located on the side of their heads, Humpback Whales are known to spy hop.
-Raising much of their head out of the water they are able to look around.The level of interaction is entirely up to the whales.
-Each day is uniquely different and some days viewing is best done above water than below.
+Raising much of their head out of the water they are able to look around or view snorkelers with their eye just below the water’s surface.
+Each day we will discover that the level of interaction is entirely up to the whales.
+Every day in Tonga is uniquely different and some days viewing is best done above water than from below.

 With 5 days of whale watching and swimming planned, we hope that everyone has an unforgettable encounter with the benevolent humpback whales.